Abhi4621/ERPNext/README.md

 📚 What I Learned

-How to scan folders using Python
+How to scan folders and files using Python

-How to read and analyze Python code files
+How to analyze Python code programmatically

-How to extract structured information from code
+How to extract structured data from source code

-How to build a basic CLI tool
+How to build a basic CLI tool for real projects

 🚀 Future Improvements

-Add simple question answering like:
+Add basic question answering like:

-“Where is this function used?”
+“Which file contains this function?”

-Support for large ERPNext folders
+Improve support for very large ERPNext codebases

-Better summaries and diagrams
+Add diagrams and better summaries for easier understanding